null

 An entertaining clue-based murder mystery party for 7-12+ guests ages 13 & up in an old mansion setting for Halloween.
 Play as co-ed, all female or all male - the characters are gender flexible!
 There are two characters that you can expand into teams to grow your invite list!
 Plus, an additional 8 character expansion pack is available to expand your invite list further!

-Select the party ready option above, and our staff will fold and slip the clue cards for rounds one, two, and three into the envelopes to prevent you from seeing spoilers on the round cards.
+Select the party ready (spoiler-free) option above, and our staff will fold and slip the clue cards for rounds one, two, and three into the envelopes to prevent you from seeing spoilers on the round cards.
 If you do not select this option, you will have some assembly required with your kit.

 Helpful Links:

-Click here for the instant download version of the game.
+Instant download version of the game.

-Click here to view sample game materials.
+Click here to view sample game materials - see content, format, and example plotlines.

 Murder Mystery Synopsis: